practicingruby/practicing-ruby-paid/posts/v5/005-service-quality.md

 * Overhauling email delivery / payment processing

 ![Commit frequency by week](http://i.imgur.com/H8Aql.png)

+---

+### Pipeline production model

+We tend to eschew iterations and large scale release planning in favor of shipping a single atomic feature at a time whenever possible.
+We started working this way because of our severely limited resources (we only have about 10 hours a week of development time available on average), but we later found that shipping individual features made it much easier to spot and resolve defects in newly developed code.

+(Describe payment changes here)
+(Note that this isn't always feasible in production, but can be emulated in development -- e.g. site redesign)

+### Peer review / demonstrations

+We demonstrate all but the most trivial changes to one another, at both the functional and the code level.
+We *start* with the actual experience of using the features, and only bother with code reviews once we answer any questions that arise at the functional level.

+This approach inevitably reveals edge cases and misconceptions, which we document with tests.
+We tend to start this process as early as possible, opening a pull request when we have even the most minimal bit of real functionality.
+Rather than having the person developing the feature think of all of what can go wrong, we push a big chunk of that responsibility on the reviewer.
+This is very effective, because similar to writing prose, there is a big difference between "creative mode" and "editing mode", and this process reflects that.

+This process of peer review shakes out MANY defects before we ever roll something into production, and it makes it harder for us to cut corners.

+### Rapid error detection

+We rely on many different ways of detecting problems, and we automate as much as we can.

+* Travis: Good for catching environmental issues: Did we forget to update a configuration file, is a complicated dependency not set up right, etc?
+Did someone simply forget to run the entire test suite before pushing?
+(Autotest / spin+kicker example)

+* Exception notifier: Good for catching unexpected failures and providing the necessary context for reproducing them.
+However, you need to do a lot of fine tuning to get these to be useful: i.e. fix any trivial bugs that get triggered by bots.
+Automated error reports are only good if they are almost ALL actionable, otherwise you run into a boy called wolf effect.
+BE CAREFUL ABOUT TIGHT FAILURE LOOPS, THEY SEND EMAILS LIKE CRAZY!

+* Reports from subscribers: Useful for catching soft failures (i.e ones that aren't causing exceptions), or for providing additional context about hard failures.

+* Logs: We watch them when we've rolled out a major change, and we watch them whenever we send a broadcast email to make sure that the requests coming back look sane.
+We also will search our logs when we want to investigate problems that are hard to diagnose via exception notifier (i.e. workflow issues)

+* Dogfooding: Jordan is constantly manually testing the app while developing, as that's how we test usability.
+We are able to sync most of our data from production into development to give a realistic environment.
+I am also constantly using the application while writing articles, responding to comments, etc, so I am often the first to run into problems before others experience them.

+### Revert ruthlessly

+Working in terms of individual features makes it easy to revert newly released functionality as soon as we find it is defective.
+This is usually the first step for us in filing a bug report.
+To make this even easier, we often deploy from feature branches (which are kept in sync with master) before merging features into master, which makes it easy for us to cut back to stable system temporarily while fixes are being worked on.
+That combined with cap rollback go a long way.

+This is another one of those things that we started doing from having very limited resources: we would learn about a bug and realize we may not get to it for a few days, but didn't want to have our quality of service degrade while we waited to fix things.
+Later on, we realized that this approach greatly reduced the temptation to put together hackish "quick fixes", which can introduce new bugs while fixing old ones.

+When we fix issues that we found in older code rather than the current feature under development, we revert it in master and then merge it into any active feature branches if necessary.
+If this creates conflicts, we deploy master until we can sort out how to get things reverted on the feature branch.

+On rare occasions, reverting would be too traumatic or complicated.
+When that happens, we will implement workarounds or disable features at the UI level so that the impact on subscribers is minimal.

+### Fixes before features

+Because we work on a single feature at a time, we don't need to make the same compromises between bug fixes and new feature work that often arise in iteration or release planning.

+Generally speaking, whenever we have to disable a feature temporarily because it has a bug in it, we have to make the decision of whether to fix that issue as soon as possible or to remove the feature and reimplement it later.
+Most of the time, we choose to stop work temporarily on new feature work and attempt to investigate and fix bugs in existing features quickly after detecting them.
+This allows us to sort things out while they're fresh in our minds (we also may even have someone who experienced the problem to help us test our fixes!)

+However, if we find a defect hard to fix, or if we don't understand how to fix it, we think about what the cost of fixing it will be compared to the cost of killing the feature off.
+Doing the investigation early helps us make this decision before the issue becomes stale.

+This policy encourages us to avoid allowing buggy code to linger, and it also makes it so that we put a bit more effort into avoiding getting into this situation in the first place.

+### Replicate via tests

+We do peer reviews on non-trivial bug fixes similar to how we review feature
+work: demonstration at the functional level and inspection at the code level.

+I don't do a lot of our development work, but I fairly frequently write extra tests to document our fixes, and when I do prepare my own fixes, Jordan does the same for me.
+The basic idea is that our "What if?" and "How does?" kind of questions get documented in tests, not just answered in conversation or by manual inspection.

+We often start at the acceptance testing level, attempting to create a test that comes as close to possible to reproducing the failure at the level it was actually experienced.
+We've been improving our acceptance test helpers to make this easier, as it can be pretty time consuming.

+Because bug reports often reveal other potential sources of failure, we will often write some additional tests around those as well, starting again with acceptance tests, and layering in unit tests as necessary for non-trivial business logic errors.

+### NOTES TO INTEGRATE

 - No releases / iterations
 - Master kept constantly deployable, deploy one new feature at a time whenever